from £172 /night help Price for guests, Nights

 |Outdoors||Shared outdoor pool (unheated), Balcony or terrace, Private garden, BBQ|

-Domaine-de-Lavie has a main house, Maison Lavie, and four delightful holiday cottages: Terrace Cottage (sleeps 2), Courtyard Cottage (sleeps 4), Orchard Cottage (sleeps 4) & Park Cottage (sleeps 6).
+Domaine Lavie has four delightful holiday cottages: Terrace Cottage (sleeps 2), Courtyard Cottage (sleeps 4), Orchard Cottage (sleeps 4) & Park Cottage (sleeps 6).
 Each has been furnished and equipped to a very high standard - in fact, you'll find everything you could possibly think of to make your stay as comfortable and luxurious as possible.
 Please click on each of the individual tabs to see full details on each of the properties.

 Around the pool is a spacious terrace with sun beds and parasols.
 It is an ideal spot for those wishing to relax, unwind or sunbathe.
 For the more energetic, the pool is large enough to enjoy a really good swim.
 Bordering the swimming pool is a mature orchard.
 When the fruit is ripe, guests are welcome to sample apples, pears, figs, plums and greengages picked fresh from the trees.